ibmverse/verse-developer/_tutorials/03-live-text-widget.md

 ## {{page.title}}

 This tutorial will get you started creating a live text extension for Verse.
-This is a follow-on tutorial to [Your First Application for IBM Verse](../developers/#how-to-install)
+This is a follow-on tutorial to [Your First Application for HCL Verse](../developers/#how-to-install)

 There is much more detailed documentation available [here](../developers), but it's not required for completing the tutorial.